amreenfatema95/rssreader/README.md

 java -cp bin: lib/jdom-1.1.3.jar:lib/rome-1.0.jar rssReader.RSSReader

 The following assumptions apply:

-* All class files are in the bin folder, and
+* All class files are in the bin folder,

+* All external jars are in lib folder, and

 * Package is called rssReader